turingschool/try-turing/_posts/2000-01-04-javascript.markdown

 ## Learning Goals

+JavaScript is a lot like Ruby, which you were introduced to yesterday.
+The syntax and some of the concepts are a little different, but the two have more in common than not.

+In this segment of our time together, we'll:

 * Learn how to access and use the Chrome Developer Tools
 * Develop a basic understanding for JavaScript syntax

 ## Warmup

-Open up the Chrome Developer Tools by pressing `Command-Option-J` on your Mac.
-This will give you a REPL like `irb`—except with JavaScript.
+Open up the Chrome Developer Tools by pressing `Command-Option-J` on your Mac or `Control-Option-J` on Windows or Linux.
+This will give you a command line REPL like `irb`—except with JavaScript.
 Take a few moments to try the following:

 * Perform basic arithmetic (`2 + 2`, `3 * 3`)
 * Create some strings
 * Create an array
 * Assign a value to a variable

 What works as expected?
 What are some things that you noticed behave differently?
-Record these observations in a Gist.

 ## Variables

-Like Ruby, JavaScript uses duck typing.
 Unlike Ruby, you need to use the `var` keyword when declaring a variable for the first time.
 If you forget the `var` keyword, your variable will be declared in the global scope—whether you meant it that way or not.
+(For our purposes today, forgetting the `var` keyword will not be the end of the world, but just know that it could cause subtle bugs in our code.
+Let's get in the habit of using it now.)

 ```js
 var x = 1;